-As of February 3, 2007, we operated 176 retail stores, including two crewcuts and two Madewell stores, throughout the United States.
+As of February 2, 2008, we operated 199 retail stores, including four crewcuts and six Madewell stores, throughout the United States.
 Our retail stores are located in upscale regional malls, lifestyle centers, shopping centers and street locations.
-We believe situating our stores in desirable locations is key to the success of our business, and we determine store locations, as well as individual store sizes, based on several factors, including geographic location, demographic information, presence of anchor tenants in mall locations and proximity to other higher-end specialty retail stores.
+We believe situating our stores in desirable locations is critical to the success of our business, and we determine store locations, as well as individual store sizes, based on several factors, including geographic location, demographic information, presence of anchor tenants in mall locations and proximity to other higher-end specialty retail stores.
 Our retail stores are designed by our in-house design staff and fixtured with the goal of creating a distinctive, sophisticated and inviting atmosphere, with clear displays and information about product quality and fabrication.

 Each of our retail stores is led by a single store director, and each store has a management team that includes one manager primarily responsible for overseeing our customers' shopping experience and another manager primarily responsible for overseeing operations.
-Our store directors have experience in the retail industry prior to joining our team, or have been promoted from within J.Crew based on performance.
+Our store directors have experience in the retail industry prior to joining our team, or have typically been promoted from within J.Crew based on performance.
 Each store director has discretion, within company-wide guidelines, to implement marketing and store presentation strategies that he or she feels are appropriate for the particular local atmosphere.
 For example, store directors decide whether to organize special marketing events held within their store or at area locations, such as fashion shows where J.Crew merchandise is shown to an assembled group of invited guests.
 Store directors decide, within guidelines, which local businesses to partner with for cross-marketing initiatives.
 In addition to their base salary, store directors are eligible to receive monthly bonuses that are determined against sales and payroll goals.

 In order to provide our sales associates with incentive to deliver superior customer service and to drive sales, each sales associate's compensation consists of a base hourly rate supplemented by eligibility for commissions on sales above a certain dollar amount.
 In addition, our associates are eligible to earn a bonus based on fiscal year sales thresholds, payable at the end of each month in which the threshold sales goal has been met.
 We believe our associate hiring policy and compensation structure enables us to maintain high standards of visual presentation and customer service standards in our stores.
 Our non-sales store employees' compensation consists of a base hourly rate supplemented by eligibility for a bonus based on store-wide sales goals.

-In addition to our "We'll Find it For You" Service, we also make available to our customers "Client Specialists," who serve as personal shoppers and wardrobe consultants.
+We also make available to our customers a "We'll Find it For You" service and "Client Specialists," who serve as personal shoppers and wardrobe consultants.

-Our retail stores averaged \$3.9 million of sales per store and produced sales per gross square foot of \$524 in fiscal 2006, excluding the impact of the 53^{rd} week.
-Our retail stores averaged approximately 7,100 total square feet at the end of fiscal 2006, but are "sized to the market," which means that we adjust the size of a particular retail store based on the projected revenues from that particular store.
-For example, at the end of fiscal 2006, our largest retail store, located in New York, was approximately 15,000 square feet, and our smallest retail store, also located in New York, was approximately 1,200 square feet.
-The table below highlights certain information regarding our retail stores open during the five years ended February 3, 2007:
+Our retail stores averaged approximately 6,700 total square feet at the end of fiscal 2007, but are "sized to the market," which means that we adjust the size of a particular retail store based on the projected revenues from that particular store.
+For example, at the end of fiscal 2007, our largest retail store, located in New York, was approximately 15,000 square feet, and our smallest retail store, also located in New York, was approximately 1,100 square feet.
+The table below highlights certain information regarding our retail stores open during the five years ended February 2, 2008: